patternfly/patternfly/src/patternfly/layouts/Bullseye/docs/code.md

 ## Overview

-Use a bullseye layout when there is a single child element, and that child is centered both vertically and horizontally in the parent.
+The bullseye layout is designed to center a single child element horizontally and vertically within its parent.

 ## Usage